 Numbers Do Not Equal Money

-While these are perfect reminders to remember each day, it’s now time to dig a little deeper as to why you’re comparing yourself with others…
+While these are excellent reminders to keep in mind each day, it’s now time to delve a little deeper into the reasons behind why you compare yourself to others…

 Related Articles: How To Create Effective Blog Goals And Make Them Happen

 It’s unfortunate, but there’s probably a secret reason why you’re judging your own success based on the achievements of others.

 Regarding this matter, you ought to do some introspection on your own.

 Because we all compete with other bloggers for Google ranking, domain authority, page views, and other metrics, blogging is an all-around difficult business to be in.

 After some time has passed, every blogger will reach a point where they experience some insecurity regarding blogging or the services they provide within their business at some point.

 You may be comparing yourself to others for a variety of reasons, some of which are listed below.

 You may find yourself envious of another person’s success, whether it be the layout of another blogger’s website or the number of page views they receive in a given month.